 The Taste of Calgary

 Got an appetite worked up for global cuisine?
 Try the best of this city's remarkable heritage by attending the annual four-day Taste of Calgary festival.
-More than 70 of the city's restaurants, food trucks, and breweries bring out their finest dishes and beverages for guests to sample, offering the opportunity to savour global cuisines while enjoying live music.
+More than 70 of Calgary's restaurants, food trucks, and breweries bring out their finest dishes and beverages for guests to sample, offering the opportunity to savour global cuisines while enjoying live music.

 There's more to this sampling party than just food, as artisans and entrepreneurs onsite offer an array of diverse goods and interactive activities.
 The festival itself is free to attend, but the delicious food requires attendees to pick up sampling tickets.
 Tickets are $1 each, and most offerings require 2–5.